 - 3 cups cooked pigeon peas* with liquid reserved (about 2 cans)

-- 1 small onion, diced
+- 1 small onion diced

-- 3 cloves garlic, minced or crushed
+- 3 cloves garlic minced or crushed

-- 1 heaping tsp dried thyme leaves
+- 1 ½ teaspoon dried thyme leaves

-- ½ tsp garlic powder
+- ½ teaspoon garlic powder

-- ½ tsp salt
+- ½ teaspoon sea salt

-- ½ tsp creole salt (we use Tony Chachere's)
+- ½ teaspoon cajun salt we use Tony Chachere's

-- ¼ black pepper
+- ¼ teaspoon black pepper

-- ¼ tsp scotch bonnet pepper powder**
+- ¼ teaspoon scotch bonnet pepper powder**

-- 2 cups white basmati rice, rinsed
+- 2 cups white basmati rice rinsed

 Instructions